apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/create-and-connect-a-mysql-cluster.md

 2. Create a MySQL cluster.

    The cluster creation command is simply `kbcli cluster create`.
 Use tolerances to deploy it on the tainted node.
-Further, you can create a cluster with specified classes and customize your cluster settings as demanded.
+Further, you can customize your cluster resources as demanded.

-   The following example shows how use `--set` to create a cluster with specified classes and add all taints on the current node in the `--toleration` flag to tolerate them.
+   The following example shows how to use `--set` to create a cluster with customized resources and add all taints on the current node in the `--toleration` flag to tolerate them.

    ```bash
    kbcli cluster create mysql-cluster --tolerations '"key=taint1name,value=true,operator=Equal,effect=NoSchedule","key=taint2name,value=true,operator=Equal,effect=NoSchedule"' --cluster-definition=apecloud-mysql --set cpu=2000m,memory=2Gi,storage=20Gi,storageClass=<storageclassname> --namespace <name>